You are currently viewing Air Canada strike: How to claim your reimbursements (and the free €600)

 If your flight was international, you’re also entitled to a reimbursement for your expenses incurred for hotels, meals, and more.
 But also potentially for your losses, like your lost wages!!!
 But as the protections established in Canada by the Liberal government are weak, it’s not easy to actually get this (even if you’re entitled to it even during a strike, based on case law).

-If a flight from your cancelled itinerary departed from almost anywhere in Europe, you’re also entitled to 600 EUR in easy-to-get monetary compensation.
+If a flight from your cancelled itinerary departed from almost anywhere in Europe (or also to Europe if a European partner airline is involved any way), you’re also entitled to 300 EUR or 600 EUR (depending on the length) in easy-to-get monetary compensation.
 This is an amount in cash to compensate for the inconvenience.
 It doesn’t reimburse specific expenses.
 It’s in addition to the reimbursement of specific expenses.

 What Air Canada offers